-This year, some are predicting that there will be a strong focus on racial justice and COVID-19 campaigns, but others say that there's an increasing desire from audiences to see something different.
+This year, some might say there’ll be a strong focus on human rights and COVID-19 campaigns, but others say that there's a desire from audiences to see something different.

 Take advantage of the buzz

-A key element of every Super Bowl is that millions of people across the U.S. will be purchasing way more food and beverages than usual.
-Grocery stores have consistently seen an increase in foot traffic leading up to Super Bowl Sunday, and the amount of planned retail spending surrounding the game was $17.2 billion in 2020.
+A key part of every Super Bowl is that millions of people across the U.S. will be gathering together and purchasing way more food and beverages than usual.
+Grocery stores have consistently seen an increase in foot traffic leading up to Super Bowl Sunday, and the amount of consumer spending surrounding the game was $13.9 billion in 2021.

 That being said, brands who want to make the most out of the influx of people will dedicate resources towards in-store Super Bowl marketing as well as online campaigns.
 Here are a few ideas of what it could look like:

-We're huge advocates of retail marketing, and creating safe experiences this year will be especially important for brands as shopper traffic increases.
-A few examples are to design endcap displays with interactive elements, such as a QR code that pulls up an augmented reality visual of the Super Bowl stadium, or preparing single-serve product samples to keep things hygienic.
+For CPG brands looking to make a splash, the grocery store is an obvious avenue for growing awareness for new products and increasing market share for staples.
+A few examples for CPG brands are to design endcap displays with interactive elements, such as a QR code that pulls up an augmented reality visual of the Super Bowl stadium, or preparing single-serve product samples to keep things hygienic.

-Frito-Lay partnered with us to launch a new product and increase brand awareness leading up to their Doritos Super Bowl commercial in 2019.
+Frito-Lay launched a campaign on the Grocery TV partnered with us to launch a new product and increase brand awareness leading up to their Doritos Super Bowl commercial in 2019.
 They were able to reach 1.1 million customers across 118 stores in 4 weeks and saw a 146.8% growth for Doritos during the campaign.

 The power of social media

-People spend a lot of time on their phones, and that'll be particularly true during Super Bowl LV with fewer distractions at home.
-Creating hashtags is a great way to interact with customers and gain insight as well as through immersive experiences like Gatorade's successful Snapchat campaign below.
+People spend a lot of time on their phones.
+Creating hashtags is a great way to interact with customers and gain insight as well as through engaging experiences like Cheetos’ Snapchat campaign below.

 Odds are, your audience will be spending time on platforms like Twitter, Instagram, and TikTok during the Big Game.
-With COVID-19 preventing us from meeting in person or attending most games this season, recreating a similar atmosphere through technology will be a huge part of this year's brand campaigns.
+With COVID-19 preventing some of us from meeting in person or attending games because of local outbreaks, recreating a similar atmosphere through technology will be a valuable strategy for this year's brand campaigns.

-How will you reach audiences at Super Bowl LV?
+How will you reach audiences at Super Bowl LVI?

-The pandemic has pushed brands into trying new strategies and attempting to figure out what consumers want to see during the game.
-We hope this article was useful for your brand to gain a sense of the Super Bowl marketing potential in 2021.
+What we know is the pandemic has pushed brands into updating their strategies and rethinking the way that they communicate with their audience.
+We hope this was useful for you to get a sense of the state of Super Bowl marketing in 2022.